tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 >
 > **Evie:** Yeah.
 I left that in my comment [on James's Ace video] and was like, “Oh, remember this?”
 >
 > **Courtney:** Oh gosh!
-I joined some Asexual Facebook groups when I joined Facebook, and I was like, *immediately* after I clicked away from that group, within *minutes* of joining it, it was like, “Here is libido medication for women!” just targeted ad at me every single day, and it’s like, [sighs].
+I joined some Asexual Facebook groups when I joined Facebook, and I was like, *immediately* after I clicked away from that group, within *minutes* of joining it, it was like, “Here is libido medication for women!” just targeted ad at me every single day, and it’s like, <u>[sighs]</u>.
 >
 > **Courtney:** And so yeah, it’s kind of also, you know, what is conversion therapy?
 And I do think that even Gay men who have not experienced conversion therapy firsthand themselves, sometimes – and I’m not saying that this is specifically James or Nick I’m just talking broadly speaking – a lot of people don’t tend to really even know what conversion therapy looks like or what the full scope of it can be.
 Because I think – well, *especially*, *especially* straight people just think of it as, like, the Christian camps you get sent to.
 >